 Neville G. Pinto, PhD

-Neville Pinto was appointed by the University of Cincinnati Board of Trustees to serve as the university’s 30th President.
+Neville Pinto serves as the 30th President of the University of Cincinnati.
 He took office on Feb.
 20, 2017.

-Recently, President Pinto served as acting president and professor of chemical engineering at the University of Louisville.
-He has spent his entire career as a university teacher, researcher and administrator.
-Prior to joining the University of Louisville, Pinto served for 26 years on the faculty in chemical engineering at the University of Cincinnati, where he established the Adsorption and Ion Exchange Laboratory, which focused on research in biochemical and environmental engineering.
+Dr. Pinto is the first UC president to rise from the ranks of UC’s faculty since Herman Schneider, the founder of cooperative education (1928-1932).
+Pinto has spent his entire career as a university teacher, researcher and administrator.
+Just prior to returning to UC to serve as president, Dr. Pinto served as acting president and professor of chemical engineering at the University of Louisville.
+Before serving at the University of Louisville, he served for 26 years on the faculty in chemical engineering at the University of Cincinnati, where he established the Adsorption and Ion Exchange Laboratory, which focused on research in biochemical and environmental engineering.
 His research included purification of genetically engineered drugs, the study of bio-membranes, and air and water purification.
 His laboratory attracted over $6 million in external research funding and trained 32 graduate students including 16 PhD students, many of whom have moved on to become leaders in industry and academia.

-Earlier in his career at the University of Cincinnati, Pinto held a number of administrative posts, including Department Head for Chemical Engineering, Assistant Dean for Graduate Studies in the College of Engineering, and, most recently, Vice Provost and Dean of The Graduate School.
+Earlier in his career at the University of Cincinnati, Pinto held a number of administrative posts including Department Head for Chemical Engineering, Assistant Dean for Graduate Studies in the College of Engineering and Applied Science, and Vice Provost and Dean of The Graduate School.
 As Dean, he had a leadership role in attracting major external awards totaling over $10 million to the University of Cincinnati to support graduate and STEM education.

 Between May 2015 and July 2016, Pinto served as Interim Executive Vice President and University Provost at UoL.
 During this period, he finalized the 21st Century University Plan and launched major initiatives to strengthen educational excellence, student success and access, research and community engagement.
 He was appointed Acting President in 2016.